Letters to/from Du Roveray

-Two Letters one to Du Roveray from Leright mentioning letters to be sent immediately to England via James Crawford and a letter to Sir Evan Nepean from Du Roveray about want of a passport from Lord Grenville as he was naturalized in Ireland from 1783.
-He also mentions the invasion of Helvetick and leaving Gienva and staying in Vienna.
+Two Letters; one to Du Roveray from Leright mentioning letters to be sent immediately to England via James Crawford and a letter to Nepean from Du Roveray concerning the need of a passport from Lord Grenville as he was naturalized in Ireland from 1783.
+He also mentions the invasion of Helvetick.

 Administrative / biographical background

-Jacques-Antoine Du Roveray was the son of a merchant François, he studied philosophy at the Geneva Academy (thesis in 1767).
-Lawyer and notary (1771).
-Member of the Council of Two Hundred (1775) and of the Code Commission (1777).
-D. is one of the heads of Representatives.
+Jacques-Antoine Du Roveray (1747-1814) the son of a merchant, studied at the Geneva Academy, qualifying as an advocate in 1771.
 Appointed public prosecutor in 1779, he was dismissed in 1780, at the request of France, following the publication of a "remonstrance" against French intervention in the internal affairs of Geneva.
 Exiled in perpetuity (1782), he took refuge in Neuchâtel, then in Paris where he was part of the group of Genevans gathered around Mirabeau.
 Returning to Geneva in 1789, he was a member of the Council of Two Hundred (1790), then a member of the National Assembly in 1793.
-Condemned to death by the revolutionary tribunal in 1794, D. took refuge in England.
+Condemned to death by the revolutionary tribunal in 1794, he took refuge in England.

 Record Details